Motor vehicle injuries are a leading cause of death among children in the United States.

 Buckle Up Program

 The Buckle Up Child Passenger Safety (CPS) Program strives to reduce the number of motor vehicle related injuries and fatalities among children in Chicago through community education and behavior change.
-Through monthly car seat workshops and car seat inspection stations as well as a network of over 15 community partners, the Buckle Up Program provides car seat education, car seat installation assistance, and low-cost car seats to at-risk families.
+Through monthly car seat workshops and car seat inspection stations as well as a network of over 15 community partners, the Buckle Up Program provides car seat education, car seat installation assistance, and reduced-cost car seats to at-risk families.

 These free one-hour classes taught by nationally certified Child Passenger Safety Technicians help parents and caregivers select the proper child safety seat for their child and learn the basics of proper car seat installation.
 Parents or caregivers with an Illinois Medical Card who register in advance can purchase reduced cost car seats and booster seats.
 For full class details and to register, please contact us at firstname.lastname@example.org.